 I was influenced most in my formative years; while working with my father in the restaurant business, by my high school teachers, and being a camper and counsellor at a leadership summer camp in Northern Ontario.
 I attribute everything I know about leadership and learning to my summers at camp as a teen – only to learn the labels and theories during my formal graduate education.

 I am passionate about teaching and education.
 I ike to create and add value to individuals, groups and organizations.
 I believe that the best teachers and educators must also be risk takers - always willing to try new things and possibly fall flat on their face.
 I like to challenge both traditional paradigms and emerging trends.
 I am a strong proponent of constructivism learning theory, and strongly believe that we as teachers are simply facilitators (the guides on the side, not the sage on the stage).
-And finally, I belive that teaching and learning is a social phenomena that cannot be reduced to 140 characters.
+And finally, I belive that teaching and learning is a social phenomena that cannot be reduced to a simple tweet.